lesmana/mienfield-bot/README.md

 the bot works by taking a screenshot, then image recognition, then calculating minesweeper logic, then clicking.

+number cells with neighbouring closed cells are inspected. if number in cell is equal to number of flags then left click to open closed cells. if number in cell minus number of flags is equal to closed cells then right click to flag closed cells.

 how to use
 ----------